Mutsu Kokubun-ji: Mutsu Kokubun-ji Yakushi-dō

 Date Masamune, who built Sendai Castle in 1601, continued various civil works in his territory, of which reconstruction of the Mutsu Kokubun-ji was part of his policy of reconstructing famous temples in his territory, such as the reconstruction of Chuson-ji and Zuigan-ji The reconstruction work took three years from 1605 to 1607, and the new main hall of the reconstructed temple became the Yakushi-dō, which was completed in 1607.
 In 1903 this structure was designated an Important Cultural Property.

 The building houses the temple's honzon, a bronze statue of Yakushi Nyōrai.
 The statue is a hibutsu image, and is only display only once a year.
 It is flanked by wooden Nikkō Bosatsu and Gakkō Bosatsu.
-An inscription within the Gakko Bosatsu dates it to 1645; however, temple legend states that the statue of Yakushi Nyōrai is a surviving image from the original Nara-period temple.
+An inscription within the Gakkō Bosatsu dates it to 1645; however, temple legend states that the statue of Yakushi Nyōrai is a surviving image from the original Nara-period temple.
+The chapel also contains Kamakura period standing statues of Fudō Myōō, Bishamon-ten and the Twelve Heavenly Generals, all of which are Miyagi Prefectural Tangible Cultural Properties.

 The building itself is x 5 x 5 bay hall, with an irimoya-zukuri roof.
 The building is in the architecture of the Momoyama era, but the exterior is uncolored wood, which is very plain compared to other temples and shrines built by Date Masamune around this time.
 The interior is divided into two, with the altar having columns painted with gold leaf, sculptured, decorated, and painted in vivid colors in great contrast to the outside of the building.

+The Niōmon gate of the Yakushi-dō was also completed in 1607.
+It is a Miyagi Prefectural Tangible Cultural Property.

+The Yakushi-do is also designated as a component of the Landscape of Oku no Hosomichi National Place of Scenic Beauty.